hiromorozumi/beepcomp/README.md

 Get Help
 --------

-If you need help in using this program, you're welcome to write the author through the [SourceForge contact page](https://sourceforge.net/u/smokinhiro/profile/send_message) or post in the [BeepComp Forum](http://beepcomp.freeforums.net/).
+If you need help in using this program, you're welcome to contact the author via email at beepcomp-at-hiromorozumi.com or send a message through the [BeepComp Forum](http://beepcomp.freeforums.net/).